textpattern/textpattern.github.io/tags/evaluate.md

 <txp:evaluate />
 ~~~

-The **evaluate** tag can be used as either a *single* or *containing* tag.
+The **evaluate** tag can be used as either a *single* or *container* tag.
 When used as a single tag, it will evaluate the expression given by the `query` attribute and output its value.
-When used as a containing tag, it will first check whether the `query` expression (if set) produces an empty result and output nothing in this case.
+When used as a container tag, it will first check whether the `query` expression (if set) produces an empty result and output nothing in this case.
 Otherwise, it will process the contained tags optionally filtered by the `test` attribute.
 If all of them produce empty results, nothing will be output.
 Otherwise, it will return the whole processed content.

 ## Attributes